What’s going on at the Pickn’ Parlor?

 The Mandola, long a staple in Gibson’s lineup as the larger, slightly clunkier brother to the mandolin, was, alongside the F model mandolin, given a major overhaul in line with Loar’s vision for the “Stradivarius of mandolins”.
 Work on the “H5: The Master Mandola, Professional Special"“, the new top of the line designation for the Mandola, however, wouldn’t start until April of 1923, well into the production of the F5.
 The next one to appear wouldn’t be there for another nine months, with the next one seen being signed on January 7th, 1924, with a further 17 being made until the end of 1924.

-This one, most likely signed October 7th, 1924, is as good as these are always purported to be, though it’s wildly difficult to find one to corroborate that anecdote, as there were reportedly only 19 of these ever made by Gibson.
+This one, most likely signed October 7th, 1924, is as good as these are always purported to be, though it’s wildly difficult to find one to corroborate that anecdote, as there were reportedly only about 24 of these ever made by Gibson.

 With a nearly bang on 16” scale, a larger body with nearly identical sized soundholes to the F5, the H5 has a monstrous, if focused tone, plenty of low end with a surprising amount of high end sparkle, sitting well in a mix between mandolins and guitars (like it was designed to do!).